Chapter 39 BWV 171 Gott, wie dein Name, so ist auch dein Ruhm

 The A section is not reprised as a da capo but in a slightly rewritten form and not for the same tonal reasons described above (tenor aria).
 Presumably it is principally to accommodate the last lingering melismas articulating His name (bars 50 and 52).

 The penultimate movement is a hybrid recitative-cum-arioso for bass, continuo and two oboes.
 It commences with a single bar declaiming----Since You, Lord did say---- whereupon the time changes to 3/8, the continuo announces one of its tripping repetitive figures, the mode becomes major and the voice declaims His words----you need only ask in My name and all is affirmative and Amen.
-At this point (bar 12) the recitative returns and the singer proposes appropriate entreaties----protection from fire, disease, war and (a striking and particularly contemporary chord) the wish for good fortune and sound government!
+At this point (bar 12) the recitative returns and the singer proposes appropriate entreaties----protection from fire, disease, war and (striking a particularly contemporary theme) the wish for good fortune and sound government!
 Sustained oboe chords accompany these requests as if to add further weight to them.

 But in the last two lines they become repeated notes, bestowing greater emphasis----say yes and Amen to what we ask!
 There is a pleading quality in the final statements detectable in both voice and instruments.
 Man has learnt that he must respond as the Lord requires, humbly and penitently.
 This point is encapsulated within the shaping of the melodic lines.